Delppine1024/TGreen/README.md

    On Linux and using default installing method, you can use the command: `sudo cp {app.asar} /usr/share/typora/resources/`.

-   > **\*If you got extracted file `main.node` and `ex.js`, this means you have downloaded files for Arm OS (It is recommended to try the latest version 1.7.x, you can do the normal steps and escape this tip).
+   > **\*If you got extracted file `main.node` and `ex.js`, this means you have downloaded files for Arm OS (It is recommended to try the latest version 1.7.x or newer, you can do the normal steps and escape this tip).
 You need to copy both files to `{Install_Location}/Typora/resources/app.asar.unpacked/`.
 These are experimental, which means we need more feedback.
 We cannot test them, cause we don’t have any Arm device.**